 At Ashley Hudson Therapy, I help teens develop coping skills to manage their anxiety and build self-esteem to feel comfortable in expressing themselves and seeking emotional support from friends and family.
 If you are in the state of California, schedule a free consultation today.

-In addition, I offer parent coaching through an online parenting course How to Connect with Your Teenager.
-Get on the waitlist here.
+In addition, I offer parent coaching through my self pace online parenting course called The Connected Parent.

-If you are looking for a sneak peek of the parenting program, sign up for the FREE mini parenting course.
+If you are looking for a sneak peek of the parenting program, check out The Connection Mini Course for $27.
 You get 4 lessons on how to ignite connection fast with your teenager in less than 1 hour for a fraction of the cost.
 Get Access Today for Just $27!